TYPO3 WCAG *cancelled application* - replaced with joint one Accessibility working group

 To be on the safe side, I will put the very same comment into the other discussion as well.

-RE: TYPO3 WCAG - Added by Ivano Luberti almost 4 years ago
+RE: TYPO3 WCAG - Added by Ivano Luberti over 4 years ago

 I can of course confirm what Jo says about our intent of collaborating.